Code-Inside/Blog/_posts/2023-01-25-aspnet-core-and-react.md

 __Step 7: Invoke npm run build during publish__

-Add this to our `.csproj`-file and it should work:
+Add this to your `.csproj`-file and it should work:

 ```
 	<PropertyGroup>